SCAGspm/spm_dm_documentation_update/docs/data_dictionary.md

 Parcel	boundary	data	were	acquired	from	DMP.
 The	General	Plan	Parcels	layer	is	prepared with	SCAG’s	standardized	General	Plan	codes.
-For	detailed	information	on	the	standardized general	plan	codes,	please	refer	to	Table	C2 in	Appendix C.	The	information	available	via SPM	reflects	the	local	inputs	received	by	August	22,	2014.
+For	detailed	information	on	the	standardized general	plan	codes,	please	refer	to	Table	C2 in	Appendix C.	The	information	available	via SPM	reflects	the	local	inputs	received	by	February 27, 2015.

 ***Scenario	Planning	Zones***